-The enable feature allows the device to be put into standby mode.
-With the EN pin is lower than 0.3 V the device is disabled and the power consumption is reduced to less than 30 μ A. With the EN pin is lower than 1.2 V, the device is enabled.
+The enable feature allows to put the device into standby mode.
+With the EN pin lower than 0.3 V the device is disabled and the power consumption is reduced to less than 30 μ A. With the EN pin lower than 1.2 V, the device is enabled.
 If the EN pin is left floating, an internal pull-down ensures that the voltage at the pin reaches the inhibit threshold and the device is disabled.
 The pin is also V{CC} compatible.